-When email is used as the initial means of contacting an individual for recruitment purposes the IRB must ensure privacy is safeguarded.
-This includes both how the research team has access to the individual's email and when necessary, has the individual provided permission for their email to be used for this purpose.
+When email is used as the initial means of contacting an individual for recruitment purposes, the IRB must ensure privacy is safeguarded.
+This includes both how the research team has access to the individual's email and when necessary, obtaining permission from the individual for their email to be used for this purpose.